 We are registered with the Information Commissioners Office under Registration No. C1128901

-By collecting such data, we will be able to inform you about relevant developments that relate to the Campaign and what you can do to help the Campaign as it progresses.
+By collecting such data, we will be able to inform you about relevant developments that relate to Hugh Goulbourne Labour campaigns and what you can do to help as it/they progress(es).

-In order to advance the Campaign, we may share your data with other campaigns and movements that share the values, principles and aims of Hugh Goulbourne Labour (including, but not limited, to other Labour Party elections) and which are supportive of our objectives.
+In order to advance any Hugh Goulbourne Labour campaign(s), we may share your data with other campaigns and movements that share the values, principles and aims of Hugh Goulbourne Labour (including, but not limited, to other Labour Party elections) and which are supportive of our objectives.
 This will only be done in limited circumstances where we are satisfied that there is a lawful basis to permit such a transfer to take place.

 This website is not intended for children and we do not knowingly collect data relating to children.

 Personal data, or personal information, means any information from which your individual identity could be discerned.
 It does not include data where the identity has been removed (anonymous data).
 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

 We use different methods to collect data from and about you.

 Provided by you – directly

 You may give us your name and contact details by filling in forms or by corresponding with us by post, phone, email or otherwise.

 This also includes personal data you provide when you register as a supporter of any Hugh Goulbourne Labour campaign(s), subscribe to any mailing lists, give feedback and/or contact us directly via such forms, email, telephone or similar mediums.

 We will only use your personal data when the law allows us to.
 We will use your personal data in the following circumstances: